Atlantic City–Brigantine Connector: Route description

 The Atlantic City–Brigantine Connector is a freeway located entirely within Atlantic City, New Jersey, and has a route length of 2.37 mi.
 It is a toll-free extension of the tolled Atlantic City Expressway (A.C.
 Expressway) and serves as a connector between the expressway and Route 87 near Brigantine.
 The connector averages two lanes per direction and has a posted speed limit of 35 mph.
 The northernmost 0.89 mi serves northbound traffic only, whereas southbound traffic travels along the parallel Route 87.
-Exits along the route are designated by letter from A to I. It is owned and operated by the SJTA and is classified by the New Jersey Department of Transportation (NJDOT) as a state highway, unsigned Route 446X, which is part of the National Highway System.
+Exits along the route are assigned by letter from A to I. It is designated by the New Jersey Department of Transportation (NJDOT) as an unsigned state highway, Route 446X, which is part of the National Highway System.
+The freeway is owned and operated by the SJTA.

 The route begins near the eastern terminus of the A.C.
 Expressway with a southbound-only exit to the Midtown and Downbeach districts.
-It then turns north along the western shore of Atlantic City and comes to a railroad grade crossing with NJ Transit's Atlantic City Line adjacent to the Atlantic City Rail Terminal, followed by an interchange at Bacharach Boulevard.
+It then turns north along the western shore of Atlantic City and comes to a grade crossing with NJ Transit's Atlantic City Line adjacent to the Beach Bridge and the Atlantic City Rail Terminal, followed by an interchange at Bacharach Boulevard.
 At 0.87 mi along the route, the freeway enters a 1957 ft tunnel under Horace Bryant Park in the Westside neighborhood.
 North of the tunnel is a southbound on-ramp from Route 87, followed by an interchange with U.S. Route 30 (US 30) via Route 187.
-After the US 30 interchange, the freeway continues for northbound traffic only, with an exit that serves as a U-turn to the southbound connector, an exit to Renaissance Pointe, Borgata, and The Water Club, and an exit to the Farley Marina and Golden Nugget Atlantic City.
+After the US 30 interchange, the freeway continues for northbound traffic only, with an exit that serves as a U-turn to the southbound connector, an exit to Borgata and MGM Tower, and an exit to the Farley Marina and Golden Nugget Atlantic City.
 The final exit ramp leads to Harrah's Atlantic City, after which the northbound connector terminates as it merges onto Route 87 northbound, which continues into Brigantine via the Brigantine Bridge.

 History

 Initial proposals

 The 44 mi A.C.
-Expressway was built from 1962 to 1965, connecting the Philadelphia metropolitan area with the coastal resort city of Atlantic City.
+Expressway was built from 1962 to 1965, connecting the Philadelphia metropolitan area with the Jersey Shore resort city of Atlantic City.
 During construction in 1964, the Atlantic City Planning Board proposed the Route 30 Connector, a connector road linking the end of the expressway in Midtown Atlantic City with US 30.
 The purpose of the connector was to reduce traffic congestion and improve access to the Marina district and the neighboring city of Brigantine.
 Because of a lack of funds and environmental concerns about construction near the adjacent wetlands, the connector project remained dormant until 1990 when plans for the road were included in a report by the city's Transportation Executive Council.
 A 1991 study found the project was environmentally feasible, and a route was proposed with a 1 mi elevated highway over the wetlands.
 Construction costs were estimated at $80 million, but due to a continuing lack of funds and the complexity of constructing above the wetlands, the project was again postponed.